Source Materials

 4. Digital Images

-The following websites have many beautiful images of the Four Courts:
+The following websites have many beautiful images of the Four Courts, and portraits of historic Irish lawyers and judges can also be found at the first two links:

 National Gallery of Ireland